-Telepresence systems shall send audio to other telepresence systems with an average audio level of AudioLevel dBov as measured by [ITU-T P.56].
+Telepresence systems shall send audio to other telepresence systems with anominal audio level of NominalAudioLevel dBov as measured by method B of [ITU-T P.56], which may be implemented using the tool sv-p56.c in the Software Tools Library [ITU-T G.191].

-When a telepresence system connects to non-telepresence devices, it should use the AudioLevel expected by that device.
-If this is unknown, it should use the Telepresence AudioLevel.
+When a telepresence system connects to non-telepresence devices, it should use the NominalAudioLevel expected by that device.
+If this is unknown, it should use the Telepresence NominalAudioLevel.

+7.1.3.5 Dynamic Audio Level